jessesquires/jessesquires.com/_posts/2014-06-25-apples-to-apples.md

     '
 %}

-{% include blockquote.html
+> And then Federighi said, let there be Swift; and there was Swift.
-    quote="And then Federighi said, let there be Swift; and there was Swift." source="WWDC 2014, 1:44:48"
+>
-%}
+> &mdash; WWDC 2014, 1:44:48

 The third floor of Moscone West erupted with applause as if we had traveled back in time to Steve Jobs' [2007 announcement](https://www.youtube.com/watch?v=EHWRkuDlNOE) of _**the**_ iPhone: *"An iPod, a phone, and an Internet communicator"*.